Additional Contact Info

 Jason works to provide clients with effective guidance in Indigenous law matters, advising First Nations, industry, and government clients on the implications of Aboriginal rights and title on resource development.
 He provides counsel to both industry and First Nations communities in the negotiation of impact benefit agreements (IBAs) and agreements with the Crown.
 He has advised clients with applications before the National Energy Board.
 Jason has also helped guide clients engaged with environmental assessment of projects before the Canadian Environmental Assessment Agency and BC Environmental Assessment Office.
 Clients turn to Jason for his help in negotiating agreements that build partnerships and foster good working relationships so that projects may move forward with the recognition of the duty to consult and accommodate Aboriginal peoples.

 Should it come to trial, Jason has the experience to represent his clients’ best interests.
 An experienced trial lawyer, Jason has represented clients before all levels of court in British Columbia and before tribunals, including the British Columbia Utilities Commission.
 He has acted as counsel in the significant Aboriginal rights and land title trial, Tsilhqot’in Nation v.
 British Columbia.
 He has represented clients in a variety of commercial disputes and class actions involving consumer products, deceptive/misleading marketing, and government and institutional negligence.
-Jason has also has represented clients in personal injury matters involving brain injury, psychiatric injury, chronic pain, and business losses.
+Jason has also represented clients in personal injury matters involving brain injury, psychiatric injury, chronic pain, and business losses.

 Jason has authored papers and presented on a variety of topics, including class actions, Aboriginal land claims, fiduciary duties of pension trustees, and contaminated sites.